Western Turkic Khaganate: Relations with the Persians and Byzantines

 The first Turk legation (or embassy) to reach Constantinople visited Justin II in 563.
 A Sogdian merchant named Maniakh led a Turco-Sogdian legation to Constantinople in 568, pursuing trade and an alliance against the Avars and Persians.
-A Byzantine official named Zemarchus accompanied Maniakh on his return journey; and later left an account of the Turks.
+A Byzantine official named Zemarchus accompanied Maniakh on his return journey, and later left an account of the Turks.
 Maniakh now proposed to bypass the Persians and re-open a direct route north of the Caspian Sea.
-If trade on this route later increased (uncertain) it would have benefited Khorezm and the Black Sea cities and might have had something to do with the later rise of the Khazars and Rus' people.
+If trade on this route later increased (uncertain), it would have benefited Khorezm and the Black Sea cities and might have had something to do with the later rise of the Khazars and Rus' people.

 The Turks' control of the Sogdian merchant cities along the Oxus from the late 6th century on gave the Western Turks substantive control of the central part of the Silk Road.
 A Chinese general complained that the:

 "Turks themselves are simple-minded and short-sighted and dissention can easily be roused among them.
 Unfortunately, many Sogdians live among them who are cunning and insidious; they teach and instruct the Turks."

-Soldier in lamellar armour and helmet, as a Buddhist devotee, from Tumshuq, at the time of the Western Turkic Khaganate, 6th-7th century CE.